“I’ll tell you what Freedom is. No fear.” Nina Simone

 Now, be the rose.

-How do you react as you are touched?
+OK, how do you react as you are touched?
 How do you feel when someone inhales you?
-Think about a lover exploring the depths of your soul, what happens when you feel your petals unfold in response?
+Now, think about a lover exploring the depths of your soul, what happens when you feel your petals unfold in response?
 What fears, if any, threaten to undermine your experience?

 At one point in her life, Tracy Gnojek of Love Flourishes was “petrified” by the thought of receiving love from another person.
 “I knew I could please a man by giving but, how in the world would he ever want to be with me if I was only taking and not giving anything in return?
 How would I let myself feel what I perceived as a weakness?”